florisoft/User.Manuals/E-COMMERCE/Active email (M56)/Active Email Editor EN.md

 ### **4.4.1 Adding an image to the header**
-For this manual we will start at the top of the e-mail meaning the header.
+For this manual we will start at the top of the e-mail also known as the header.
 We will start by adding an image to header.
 To do this left click on the row that says '*Image path*' this will give a prompt like the image shown below.
 Now to add a custom image left click the placeholder image in the prompt.
 <img src=".Active Email Editior EN media/ImagePathPrompt.png">
 This will give a new prompt where we can actually upload our header image.
 To upload a new image left click the '*upload*' button.
 This should prompt us with a file explorer screen in which you can select the image file on your local system.
 <img src=".Active Email Editior EN media/ImageUploadScreen.png">